Skip to main content

 Woodstock Mayor Jerry Acchione speaks with CTV News (Bryan Bicknell/CTV News London)

-Woodstock council’s vote on the mayor’s proposal came in at 4-3.
-Among those opposed, Councillor Mark Schadenberg, who said the money could be better spent on infrastructure projects.
+Council’s vote on the mayor’s proposal came in at 4-3.
+Among those opposed, Coun.
+Mark Schadenberg, who said the money could be better spent on infrastructure projects.

-The proposed service centre would be created in partnership with Oxford County.
-County council still has to sign off on the arrangement.
+The proposed service centre would be created in partnership with Oxford County with county council still needing to sign off on the arrangement.

 County Council will consider a notice of motion from the mayor on Wednesday.